Inzhenerka/docs.getdbt.tech/website/snippets/quickstarts/schedule-a-job.md

 As the `jaffle_shop` business gains more customers, and those customers create more orders, you will see more records added to your source data.
 Because you materialized the `customers` model as a table, you'll need to periodically rebuild your table to ensure that the data stays up-to-date.
 This update will happen when you run a job.

 1. After creating your deployment environment, you should be directed to the page for a new environment.
-If not, select **Deploy** in the upper left, then click **Jobs**.
+If not, select **Orchestration** in the upper left, then click **Jobs**.
 2. Click **Create one** and provide a name, for example, "Production run", and link to the Environment you just created.
 3. Scroll down to the **Execution Settings** section.
 4. Under **Commands**, add this command as part of your job if you don't see it: